dominictarr/readme/readme.markdown

 readme resolves your module in the same way as `require()`

 ```
+> readme          # for the current module.

 > readme optimist # for a locally installed module

-> readme ./       # for the current module.

 > readme readme -g # for a globally installed module.